szmarczak/http2-wrapper/README.md

 Type: `Http2Session`<br>

 The session used to make the actual request.
-If none provided, it will use `options.agent`.
+If none provided, it will use `options.agent` to get one.

 ### http2.get(url, options, callback)